-23.5.5If the Signatory does not dispute WADA's assertion of non-compliance or the consequences or reinstatement conditions proposed by WADA within twenty one days of receipt of the formal notice, the assertion willbe deemed admitted and the consequences and reinstatement conditions will be deemed accepted, the notice will automaticallybecome a final decision, and (subject only to any appeal filed in accordance with Article 13.6) it will be enforceable with immediate effectin accordance with Article 23.5.9.
-The decision will be publicly reportedas provided in the International Standard for Code Compliance by Signatories.

-- 23.5.6If the Signatory wishes to dispute WADA's assertion of non-compliance, and/or the consequences and/or the reinstatement conditions proposed by WADA, it must notify WADA in writing within twenty-one days of itsreceipt of the notice from WADA.
-WADA shall then file a formal notice ofdispute with CAS and that dispute will be resolved by the CAS Ordinary-Arbitration Division in accordance with the International Standard for-Code Compliance by Signatories.
-WADA shall have the burden ofproving, on the balance of probabilities, that the Signatory isnon-compliant.
-If the CAS Panel decides that WADA has met thatburden, and if the Signatory has also disputed the consequences and/orthe reinstatement conditions proposed by WADA, the CAS Panel will alsoconsider, by reference to the relevant provisions of the International-Standard for Code Compliance by Signatories, what consequencesshould be imposed and/or what conditions the Signatory should be required to satisfy in order to be reinstated. - 23.5.7WADA will publicly report the fact that the case has been referred to CAS for determination.
-Each of the following Persons shall have the right to intervene and participate as a party in the case, provided it gives notice of its intervention within 10 days of such publication by WADA: (a) the

-International Olympic Committee and/or the International Paralympic-Committee (as applicable), and the National Olympic Committee and/orthe National Paralympic Committee (as applicable), where the decisionmay have an effect in relation to the Olympic Games or Paralympic-Games (including decisions affecting eligibility to attend/participate inthe Olympic Games or Paralympic Games); and (b) an International Federation, where the decision may have an effect on participation inthe International Federation's World Championships/International-Events and/or on a bid that has been submitted for a country to hostthe International Federation's World Championships.
-Any other Personwishing to participate as a party in the case must apply to CAS within 10days of publication by WADA of the fact that the case has been referred to CAS for determination.
-CAS shall permit such intervention (i) if allother parties in the case agree; or (ii) if the applying Persondemonstrates a sufficient legal interest in the outcome of the case tojustify its participation as a party.
+- 23.5.5If the Signatory does not dispute WADA's assertion of noncompliance or the consequences or reinstatement conditions proposed by WADA within twenty one days of receipt of the formal notice, the assertion will be deemed admitted and the consequences and reinstatement conditions will be deemed accepted, the notice will automatically become a final decision, and (subject only to any appeal filed in accordance with Article 13.6) it will be enforceable with immediate effect in accordance with Article 23.5.9.
+The decision will be publicly reported as provided in the International Standard forCode Compliance by Signatories. - 23.5.6If the Signatory wishes to dispute WADA's assertion of noncompliance, and/or the consequences and/or the reinstatement conditions proposed by WADA, it must notify WADAin writing within twenty-one days of its receipt of the notice fromWADA.WADAshall then file a formal notice of dispute withCASand that dispute will be resolved by theCASOrdinary Arbitration Division in accordance with the International Standard for Code Compliance by Signatories.WADAshall have the burden of proving, on the balance of probabilities, that theSignatoryis non-compliant.
+If theCASPanel decides thatWADAhas met that burden, and if theSignatoryhas also disputed the consequences and/or the reinstatement conditionsproposed by WADA, the CASPanel will also consider, by reference to the relevant provisions of the International Standard for Code Compliance by Signatories, what consequences should be imposed and/or what conditions the Signatory should be required to satisfy in order to be reinstated. - 23.5.7WADAwill publicly report the fact that the case has been referred to CAS for determination.
+Each of the following Persons shall have the right to intervene and participate as a party in the case, provided it gives notice of its intervention within 10 days of such publication by WADA: (a) the - International Olympic Committee and/or the International Paralympic Committee (as applicable), and the National Olympic Committeeand/or the National Paralympic Committee (as applicable), where the decision may have an effect in relation to the Olympic Games or Paralympic Games (including decisions affecting eligibility to attend/participate in the Olympic Games or Paralympic Games); and (b) an International Federation, where the decision may have an effect on participation in the International Federation's World Championships/International Eventsand/or on a bid that has been submitted for a country to host the International Federation's World Championships, Any otherPersonwishing to participate as a party in the case must apply toCASwithin 10 days of publication byWADAof the fact that the case has been referred toCASfor determination.CASshall permit such intervention (i) ifall other parties in the case agree; or (ii) if the applyingPersondemonstrates a sufficient legal interest in the outcome of the case to justify its participation as a party.